wowashuwow/wowashuwow.github.io/_posts/2021-11-7-Does-MATLAB-Work-On-M1_MacBooks.md

 ---
 layout: post
 title: Does MATLAB Work on M1 MacBooks?
+image: '/images/fi-matlab-m1-macbooks.jpg'
+description: MATLAB on M1 MacBooks has some issues
 ---
 **Short answer**: Yes.

 **Long answer**: It does, but the user experience is subpar.